spack/spack/lib/spack/docs/module_file_tutorial.rst

 .. code-block:: console

-  $ spack module refresh -m lmod --delete-tree -y
+  $ spack module refresh --module-type lmod --delete-tree -y

 and update ``MODULEPATH`` to point to the ``Core`` folder: